gobetter/southern-syntax/README.md

   default role presets for auditing or documentation.
 - `pnpm verify:rbac` — validates that RBAC resources, translations, and role presets stay in sync.
+- `pnpm test:rbac` — runs the RBAC integration tests (Vitest) that exercise the shared validation helpers.